7 Strategies to Buffer Blood Sugar Levels

 This product is like a prescription medication without the side effects.
 It has a much stronger blood sugar stabilizing effect over multi-vitamins and isolated herbs and nutrients.
 Insulin manager is formulated with an emphasis on healthy cell membranes and insulin, leptin and cortisol receptor sensitivity.

 Key nutrients include mega doses of chromium, biotin, thiamine, niacine, Gymnema sylvestre extract, Fenugreek extract, Bitter Gourd extract and Vanadium.
 These nutrients synergize to have an incredibly powerful blood sugar regulating effect.
-I ONLY recommend this for my clients with poor blood sugar signaling and diagnosed pre-diabetes or diabetes.
+I ONLY recommend this for my clients with poor blood sugar signaling patterns.